 You should also invest in a practical desk and a matching chair which is comfortable but not too much, as you don’t want to fall asleep on the job!

 If you live in an apartment you may not have an additional room, so instead, you should select an area in a quiet place which is separate from the rest of the home.

-A lot of buy to let property companies are recognising this trend of remote working by developing apartments with built-in workspaces.
+A lot of buys to let property companies are recognizing this trend of remote working by developing apartments with built-in workspaces.

 Create a daily schedule